 16. Make presents.

-If you want to give something personal, memorable and one of a kind, make it.
+If you want to give something personal, memorable and one of a kind, make it!
 Seriously.
-Pinterest has a wealth of ideas and instructions.
-If you aren’t super crafty, you can bake up a Christmas (snow?) storm, put together a gift basket of someone’s favorite things, or whip up some body balms and butters.
-Nothing says “Happy Christmas” like homemade.
+Pinterest has a ton of ideas and instructions.
+If you aren’t super crafty, try baking a sweet treat, putting together a gift basket of someone’s favorite things, or whipping up some DIY sugar scrubs.
+Nothing says Happy Christmas like something homemade.

-17. Donate to charity.
+21. Donate to charity.

 What can you get for the hardest-to-buy-for people on your list?
 Nothing.

-24. Don’t shop at the mall.
+23. Don’t shop at the mall.

-25. Wrap gifts creatively.
+24. Wrap gifts creatively.